hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 ## towards synthesis: why do we go through the following extra trouble? [#here.i]

-recall we have L (which is 1 or more clusters of participating sections, each cluster being separated by runs of one or more non-participating sections), and we want to get to N, which is the list of sections that persists C (the list of components we want to persist).
+recall we have list L (which is 1 or more clusters of participating sections, each cluster being separated by runs of one or more non-participating sections), and we want to get to list N, which is the list of sections that persists list C (the list of components we want to persist).

 the general challenge here (and it was a true challenge) is that we want to reduce as much as possible unnecessary "strain" on the document: